gabrieleara/dev_environment/README.md

-# A Bunch of Docker Environments
+# Docker Development Environments

-For info about these containers refer to the original [GitHub repo](https://github.com/gabrieleara/working_environments).
+For info about these containers refer to the original [GitHub repo](https://github.com/gabrieleara/dev_environments).

 This repo should contain a bunch of Docker environments that will be built into images on Docker Hub.